Skip to main content

 But jewelers may have actually drawn inspiration from Hogback diamonds, which date as far back as the 16th century.
 Hogbacks are elongated, table-cut diamonds often used for monogramming initials into jewelry designs.
 Not until the 20th century were baguettes given their unique name and the chance to shine on their own.

-Some say that a baguette is named after the type of bread it resembles, but the name is actually up for debate.
+Some say that the baguette diamond is named after the type of bread it resembles, but the name is actually up for debate.
 According to The Gemological Institute of America (GIA), the baguette might actually be named for the French word for ring: bague.
 Baguette is the French diminutive for bague, so the word literally translates to little ring.
 All we are sure of: baguette rings are beautiful and baguette loaves are delicious.

 Why choose a baguette diamond?